donbartezzo/sports-event-analyzer/README.md

 │   ├── pages/      # Astro pages
 │   │   └── api/    # API endpoints
 │   ├── components/ # UI components (Astro & React)
+│   ├── docs/       # API documentation
 │   └── assets/     # Static assets
 ├── public/         # Public assets
 ```

+## API Documentation

+The API documentation is available in OpenAPI/Swagger format in the `src/docs/openapi.yaml` file.
+It contains detailed information about:
+- Available endpoints
+- Input and output data structures
+- Response codes
+- Authorization requirements
+- Usage examples

+To view the API documentation:
+1. Install the Swagger Viewer extension in your IDE or
+2. Use an online tool like [Swagger Editor](https://editor.swagger.io/)

 ## AI Development Support